awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Required permissions to create a service\-linked role<a name="ec2-auto-scaling-slr-permissions"></a>

 Amazon EC2 Auto Scaling requires permissions to create a service\-linked role the first time that any user in your AWS account calls Amazon EC2 Auto Scaling API actions\.
 If the service\-linked role does not exist already, Amazon EC2 Auto Scaling creates it in your account\.
-The service\-linked role gives permissions to Amazon EC2 Auto Scaling so that it can call other services on your behalf\.
+The service\-linked role gives permissions to Amazon EC2 Auto Scaling so that it can call other AWS services on your behalf\.

 For automatic role creation to succeed, users must have permissions for the `iam:CreateServiceLinkedRole` action\.